Ardakacd/dual-contrastive-learning/README.md

 pip install pillow
 ```

-You can go to the KidCalculation.ipynb file and run the cell
+You can go to the KidCalculation.ipynb file and run the cell with the desired image paths.

 ## Structural similarity index measure (SSIM) calculation